gituser1034/a2_llm_olly/README.md

 Testing Note:
 It is impossible to predetermine what questions the llm will ask, so I took questions from one run, and to test inputs I created a seperate document not generating the questions through RAG, to seed the generated questions.
-RAG is used for answer generation only in that file.